fgmart/fgmart.github.io/_news/2026-06-08-ai-for-everyone-camp.md

 related_posts: false
 ---

-Last week we ran our second annual &#147;AI For Everyone!&#148; day camp to teach San Antonio-area middle schoolers how AI works!
+Last week we ran our second annual **AI For Everyone!** day camp to teach San Antonio-area middle schoolers how AI works.
 The camp was held from Monday June 1 through Thursday June 4, 2026, in UT San Antonio&#146;s San Pedro I building.
 32 students completed the camp.